Scottish Estate

 The interiors reflect a deep connection to the landscape.
 An enfilade of principal rooms extends towards the garden from the double-height entrance hall, painted in a soft Edward Bulmer Pink with a classic Scottish tartan stair runner, nodding to the properties location.

-In the dining room we chose a hand-painted apple green de Gournay wallcovering, punctuated with crimson sideboard and a jewel-box like bar leading off it.
 The drawing room features layers of bold patterns in warm reds and pinks, set against a backdrop of palest blue.
 At the centre of the enfilade of rooms sits the study; covered in a bold hand-printed silk covering by Pierre Frey.

 A central focal point for the family, we created a classic and hardworking country-house kitchen with a large island and a round dining table anchored by two antique upholstered wingback chairs.
 Adjoining is an informal family room that has a rough-boarded ceiling and features one of many pieces of the client's own collection of artwork.